 No joke: Once a family member called me over because his PC was sluggish and unresponsive.
 Merely cleaning out the inches of dust inside his machine made the system run like new.
 Check out PCWorld’s guide to PC cleaning before cracking open your case.
-(Why not clean your keyboard while you’re at it, too?
-It can get gnarly under those buttons.)
+And clean out your mechanical keyboard while you’re at it, too.
+It can get gnarly under those buttons.

 Still running slow?
 We’re running out of pure software optimization tricks now.
 Windows is notorious for slowing down over time.
 If you’ve never refreshed your PC with a fresh Windows install, now’s the time to do it.

-Back up all your critical system data, either by cobbling together native Windows tools or investing in a comprehensive Windows backup program (our current favorite is the superb Acronis True Image 2021).
+Back up all your critical system data, either by cobbling together native Windows tools or investing in a comprehensive Windows backup program like our current favorite, the outstanding R-Drive Image 7.
+Using a cloud backup service would also work.
 Make sure you have your Windows product key in hand—Belarc Advisor can help if need be—and follow this guide to slap a fresh, factory-new copy of Windows on your computer.
 (The article’s a few years old, but the info’s still good.)
 Be warned: If you’re using a manufacturer-supplied recovery disk, you’ll need to clean all the preinstalled bloatware off your machine after reinstalling Windows.

 Overclock!
 (Or undervolt)

 Don’t have money for new gear?
 Overclocking—using software to manually speed up the clock speeds of your hardware—lets you get more out of what you already have, though most laptops lock down the capability.
-Assuming your desktop PC has proper cooling and a CPU that’s capable of overclocking (Intel limits it to chips with a “K” designator at the end), boosting your processor and graphics card’s clock speeds can have a noticeable effect on your PC’s performance.
+Assuming your desktop PC has proper cooling and a CPU that’s capable of overclocking (Intel limits it to chips with a “K” designator at the end, while AMD only locks down its most advanced Ryzen X3D chips), boosting your processor and graphics card’s clock speeds can have a noticeable effect on your PC’s performance.

 Boosting your computer processor is a manual endeavor, and our guide to overclocking your CPU can walk you through each step.
 It’s easier on modern GeForce and Radeon graphics cards.
 You can choose to apply an automatic overclock to your GPU in the Wattman section of AMD’s Radeon Settings tool, and Nvidia’s GeForce Experience software offers an auto-overclocking feature of its own.
 If your software doesn’t, or if you want to push your overclocks to the furthest possible limits (as auto-OC tools tend to be conservative), our guide to overclocking your graphics card manually can help.

 Alternatively, if your older graphics card is running hot in your system, undervolting it could be the key to taming it, and keeping it happy for months to come.
-Our guide to undervolting pros and cons walks through why you should (or shouldn’t) reduce the juice to your GPU.
+Our guide to undervolting pros and cons walks through why you should (or shouldn’t) reduce the juice to your graphics card.